Source of deposit

 - Any amount greater than 5% will be deducted to determine the net purchase price.
 The Mortgage Works will lend against the lower of the net purchase price or value.

-- The applicant’s latest bank statement showing the funds being transferred
+- The applicant’s latest bank statement showing the funds being transferred and

-- A letter from the developer is not acceptable
+A letter from the developer isn't acceptable.

 - If pension funds have been released, bank statement/passbook (dated within the last three months) should be provided